Aborres/tfc/README.md

 |          | -h (arg)  | Shows help about this command                              |
 |          | -w (arg)  | Shows welcome to TFC system :)                             |
 |          | -i (arg)  | Shows info about the system                                |

+### How to use:

+Install binary version (Work In progress)

+Or

+Copy has much times has you want the raw Python client in every folder you want to work with

+###Getting Started:

+tfc config -u (USER)
+tfc config -s (SERVER)
+tfc config -p (PASSWORD)

+Defaults folders are optional options only for easy use.

+(tfc.py in raw Python versions)

+Or

+Edit config/config.ini to change full configuration